Poplar and Stepney Rifles: 3rd Tower Hamlets Rifles

-3rd Battalion THR was assigned to 5th Infantry Division on 15 January 1941, and on 22 January it was converted into the divisional reconnaissance unit as 5th Bn, Reconnaissance Corps, later 5th Reconnaissance Regiment, Royal Armoured Corps.
+3rd Battalion THR was assigned to 5th Infantry Division on 15 January 1941.
+On 22 January 1942, it was converted into the divisional reconnaissance unit as 5th Bn, Reconnaissance Corps, later 5th Reconnaissance Regiment, Royal Armoured Corps.
 It sailed with the division to India in March 1942 and then served in Persia and Iraq Command before travelling via Syria and Palestine to Egypt.
 It took part in the Allied invasion of Sicily and the Italian Campaign.
-The division rested for a few months back in Egypt and Palestine before returning to Italy, and then at the beginning of 1945 it was sent to North West Europe for the final months of the war in Germany.
+The division rested for a few months back in Egypt and Palestine before returning to Italy.
+At the beginning of 1945, it was sent to North West Europe for the final months of the war in Germany.

 Postwar

-When the TA was reconstituted on 1 January 1947 the 9th and 10th Bns were reformed at Tredegar Road and combined as 656 (Tower Hamlets) Light Anti-Aircraft Regiment, Royal Artillery The regiment formed part of 97 Army Group Royal Artillery (Anti-Aircraft), which was disbanded on 5 December 1950.
+When the TA was reconstituted on 1 January 1947, the 9th and 10th Bns were reformed at Tredegar Road and combined as 656 (Tower Hamlets) Light Anti-Aircraft Regiment, Royal Artillery The regiment formed part of 97 Army Group Royal Artillery (Anti-Aircraft), which was disbanded on 5 December 1950.

-When Anti-Aircraft Command was abolished on 10 March 1955 there were wholesale mergers amongst AA units, and 656 LAA Rgt merged with 512 (Finsbury Rifles) LAA and 568 (St Pancras) (Mixed) LAA/Searchlight Rgts to form 512 LAA Rgt, to which 656 LAA Rgt contributed R (Tower Hamlets) Battery.
+When Anti-Aircraft Command was abolished on 10 March 1955, there were wholesale mergers amongst AA units, and 656 LAA Rgt was merged with 512 (Finsbury Rifles) LAA and 568 (St Pancras) (Mixed) LAA/Searchlight Rgts to form 512 LAA Rgt, to which 656 LAA Rgt contributed R (Tower Hamlets) Battery.

 There were further reductions in the TA in 1961, and on 1 May 512 LAA Rgt merged with 459 (Essex Regiment) Heavy AA and part of 517 (Essex) LAA Rgts to form 300 LAA Rgt, which included R (Tower Hamlets) Bty.
-On 1 January 1965 the regiment was redesignated 300 (Tower Hamlets) Light Air Defence Rgt.
+On 1 January 1965, the regiment was redesignated 300 (Tower Hamlets) Light Air Defence Rgt.
 The new unit was based at 405 Mile End Road, London E3, the Tredegar Road drill hall being demolished during the 1960s.

 When the TA was reduced into the Territorial and Army Volunteer Reserve (TAVR) in 1967, the regiment provided RHQ and R Bty, in the Greater London Regiment, RA (T), which had the following organisation.